What is the Trachea Anyway?

 - Cough suppressants such as hydrocodone, butorphanol, or tramadol may be handy.

 - Corticosteroids such as prednisone and related hormones cut secretion of mucus effectively but are best used on a short-term basis only due to side-effects potential.
 Long-term use may promote infection and weaken cartilage further.
-Inhalers for dogs, similar to what asthmatic humans use, may be helpful in delivering corticosteroids while minimizing side effects.
+Inhalers for dogs, similar to what asthmatic humans use, may help deliver corticosteroids while minimizing side effects.

 - Airway dilators such as theophylline or terbutaline are controversial as they may dilate lower airways but not the actual trachea.
 By dilating lower airways, however, the pressure in the chest during inhalation is not as great and the trachea may not collapse as greatly.

-In a recent retrospective study of 100 dogs with collapsing trachea, 71 percent responded to medication and management of secondary factors (obesity, irritants in the air, etc.), 7% had disease so severe that they died within one month of diagnosis, 6 percent had severe additional disease problems, and the other 16 percent were felt to be candidates for surgical treatment (see below).
+In a recent retrospective study of 100 dogs with collapsing trachea, 71 percent responded to medication and management of secondary factors (obesity, irritants in the air, etc.), 7% had disease so severe that they died within one month of diagnosis, 6 percent had severe additional disease problems, and the other 16 percent were felt to be candidates for surgical treatment.

 The patient's distress can reach a level so severe that the normally pink mucous membranes become bluish and collapse can result.
 When this occurs, tranquilization is helpful to relieve the anxiety that perpetuates the heavy breathing and coughing.
 Oxygen therapy and cough suppressants also help.
 If the patient reaches the point where distress seems extreme or if collapse results, treat this as an emergency and rush the pet to emergency veterinary care.

-If medical management does not produce satisfactory results, it is possible that surgery may be beneficial.
-There are two procedures currently in use: placing steel tracheal rings to shore up the weakened cartilage, and placing a cylindrical mesh prosthesis referred to as a tracheal stent.
+If medical management does not produce satisfactory results, surgery may be beneficial.
+There are two procedures currently in use: placing steel tracheal rings to shore up the weakened cartilage and placing a cylindrical mesh prosthesis referred to as a tracheal stent.
 Either one might be used though in recent years there has been a trend toward the mesh stent and away from the ring prostheses.
 Both procedures have the potential for complications and while improvement can be expected, patients will still require oral medications for coughing at least some of the time.